For complete lists of research tools, see Research Tools by Subject

-Provides detailed scientific information for each of the 716 species of birds nesting in the USA and Canada.
+Provides detailed scientific information for over 10,700 birds across the globe.
 Each online species entry contains recordings of that bird's songs and calls, images, videos, migration patterns, and maps of distribution.

 Monthly publication with forecasts of U.S. economic growth, inflation, interest rates, and indicators of future business activity.
 Available as both pdf and Excel files.